 Why Iceland?
-Firstly, because I had talked so much about my first time there to my boyfriend that he was eager to discover this country in his turn.
+Firstly, because I had talked so much about my first time there to my boyfriend that he was eager also get to visit this country.
 Then, thanks to Wow Air, flights from Montreal were so ridiculously low that it seemed like one of the cheapest travel options (despite the relatively high cost of living in Iceland).

 But Iceland in winter, is it not a crazy idea?
 The country is located just under the Arctic Circle, and we were going to be there at the time of the year when the days are the shortest … But after reading some blog posts about the magic of winter landscapes in Iceland we decided to do it and leave for a week in Reykjavik.

 Here are some thoughts after our experience.

 The weather may not be what you expected…

 The last time I went to Iceland, I had to buy a toque and mittens to withstand the biting cold.
 And we were in August… For our December trip, I made sure to bring with me plenty of warm clothes to cope with winter temperatures.

 But in the end, it was not that cold.
 In fact, there was no snow on the ground at all.
 While in Canada cold records were broken, in Iceland the thermometer oscillated between 5 and 10 degrees.
 An abnormality for the season, the Icelanders told us, worried about the repercussions of climate change.